Russian and CzechFind a programme

 - Russian Orthodox culture.

-Our postgraduates are a key part of the research community and are integrated into regular staff-student research seminars, as well as the research activities of the School of Modern Languages and the faculty.
+Our postgraduates are a key part of the research community and are integrated into the research activities of the School of Modern Languages and the faculty.

 - UK/EU: full-time